RollingFire/DictionaryScraper/README.md

-# DictionaryScraper
-Counts the number of times a word in used to describe other words in the dictionary.
+To soothe my curiosity of which word is used most often to discribe words in the dictionary, I created a web scrapper to scrap dictionary.com to find out for me.
+It turns out that other than words such as 'a', 'in', 'by', 'is', 'the', 'for', etc, the most used words for dicriptions on dictionary.com as of 4/15/18 are 'expecially' and 'person'.